ccmothes/ges_health_study_app/README.md

 Enviroscreen 2.0.

 ### Overview of Data Formatting Methods
-Data used in the GES Health Study Interactive Maps app were available at the point, 30-m raster, or census tract level.
+Data used in the GES Community Health Study Interactive Maps app were available at the point, 30-m raster, or census tract level.
 Census tracts were assigned to a statistical neighborhood by spatially joined the census tracts with neighborhood boundaries made available from Denver Open Data.
 If a census tract overlapped with more